-Let’s get into the details for each method.
+Let’s get into the details of each method.

-Method 1: Using HDMI To Connect for Your Onkyo Receiver
+Method 1: Using HDMI To Connect to Your Onkyo Receiver

 Onkyo Receiver is a low-cost multi-functional home theater centerpiece designed to provide the best-in-class entertainment experience for your music, movies, and next-generation gaming systems.

 - Your Samsung Smart TV has to have an MDMI-ARC HDMI connection input (Audio Return Channel).

 - Then your HDMI cable must be at least version 1.4.

 Don’t worry, most recent Samsung TVs have been upgraded and have an ARC HDMI port.
 Also, using an HDMI cable that is 1.4 below (even 1.3) WON’T WORK.
 This is because only versions 1.4 and above support the ARC function.